xformation/xformation-book/README.md

 # Inspiration :

 Once I interacted with a customer , who had extremely innovative mindset and he had crazy ideas that could help billions of people.
 But everytime he created some applications , he faced operation challenges and he spent his most time dealing with them.
-I wanted to create something so that people who have extreme brilliant mind and thinking to deliver application that creates positive impact to a larger society , they can create and deliver them to mass with less operations.
+I wanted to contribute something for those people who have extreme brilliant mind and thinking to deliver application that creates positive impact to a larger society.The xformation platform will help them to create and deliver  people friendly applications to mass with less operations.

 # Rational :